bradfordbradford/genome/wp-content/plugins/dynamic-featured-image/readme.txt

 * Fixed some minor issues.

 == Upgrade Notice ==
+== 3.1.13 =
+This version has some major bug fix over ver.
+3.1.9

 == 3.1.9 ==
 This version has some bug fix over ver.
 3.1.7